 Some local officials are already committed stewards of local resources and the Bay.
 Others will become committed if they recognize the correlation between local waters, a healthy Bay, and individualized local priorities such as economic development, tourism, and job development.
 The general electorate, particularly in coastal communities, is becoming more aware of rising sea levels and recurrent flooding, but do not necessarily link those events to environment-related best practices.

-The following have been identified as key factors influencing the ability to meet the Local Leadership outcome.
+The following have been identified as key factors influencing the ability to achieve the Local Leadership outcome.
 They are listed, beginning with the most critical factor.

 Competing interests for resources (people, time, money) and for the attention of local officials.